 Ensemble engaged in the preparation and performance of a variety of music for wind and percussion instruments.
 The band will perform occasional concerts and play for various athletic events.
 Participation requires high school band experience, ability to read music, and permission of the band director.
-Course rotation: All semesters.
+Course rotation: Fall and Spring.